 - Most sexual assaults are perpetrated by acquaintances of the survivors, not strangers.

 - More than 90% of sexual assault victims do not report the assault

-Miami Dade College is committed to providing an institutional environment where all persons may pursue their studies, careers, duties and activities in an atmosphere free of threat of unwelcome and unwanted sexual offenses and violence.
-The College prohibits offenses of sexual assault, domestic violence, dating violence and stalking on its campuses and has developed policies and procedures to be followed once it has been determined that a sexual offense has occurred.
+Miami Dade College is committed to providing an institutional environment where all persons may pursue their studies, careers, duties, and activities in an atmosphere free of the threat of unwelcome and unwanted sexual offenses and violence.
+The College prohibits offenses of sexual assault, domestic violence, dating violence, and stalking on its campuses and has developed policies and procedures to be followed once it has been determined that a sexual offense has occurred.

-If you or someone you know is sexually assaulted on campus CALL your Campus Public Safety Department.
+If you or someone you know experiences violence on campus CALL your Campus Public Safety Department.
 They will notify local police authorities upon your request.
 You may request anonymity to the extent practicable and permitted by law.